aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/government/prayer-united-states-government-rabbi-shmuly-yanklowitz-2017.html.md

 <body>
 Title: Prayer for the United States Government, by Rabbi Shmuly Yanklowitz (2017)<br />
 Primary contributor: shmuly.yanklowitz<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=14985">http://opensiddur.org/?p=14985</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=14985">http://opensiddur.org/?p=14985</a>
 <p />
 <hr />